claude-code-slack-channel

 View the Project on GitHub jeremylongshore/claude-code-slack-channel

 A claude/channel implementation for Slack.
 Socket Mode (outbound WebSocket, no public URL) bridges Slack into a running Claude Code session via MCP stdio.
-Permission relay with Block Kit buttons, per-thread session isolation, hash-chained tamper-evident audit journal, policy-gated MCP tools, real-time audit projection to Slack threads, and a five-layer prompt-injection defense.
+Every tool call passes through a declarative, tier-aware policy engine; every decision lands in a hash-chained, Ed25519-signed audit journal you can verify offline.
+Permission relay with Block Kit buttons, per-thread session isolation, operator admin commands with cross-channel approval, peer-bot loop control, and defense-in-depth against prompt injection.
 Three runtime options: Bun, Node.js, Docker.

 Links: GitHub · Gist One-Pager · Release Notes